PapiLer/Reforestation/README.md

-## Don't buy flowers at a monastery.
-Because only you can prevent florist friars.
+## My dentist is the best, he even has a little plaque!